 Your garbage dispoal can be your best friend or worst enemy.
 When the system is functioning properly, it makes cleaning up after meals a breeze, but if find your garbage disposal not working, you may experience bad odor, leftover residue, and grating noises as you try to use it.
 Finding out what the specific issue is can help you find a solution, as well as save time and potentially money if you choose to repair it yourself.
-At the end of the day, though, if you do not feel comfortable attempting to repair the problems with your garbage disposal on your own, call a trained Commercial Service technician anytime.
+At the end of the day, though, if you do not feel comfortable attempting to repair your garbage disposal problems on your own, call a trained Commercial Service technician anytime.

 Common problem #1: Clogs

 There is a more in-depth article about how to unclog a drain that you can read here, and these tips may be very helpful when it comes to unclogging your disposal, too.
 To unclog garbage disposals specifically, Commercial Service recommends:

 - Be sure your disposal is turned off.

 - Use a flashlight to look down the drain, and see if you can get rid of any food that may be blocking the passage.
 If it happens to be something like a ring, it is best to call Commercial Service, so as not to risk damaging your system or item.
 If you find a significant amount of blockage, it may be best to use a sink plunger.

 * Remember to use chemicals cautiously.
 Some drain cleaners are way too harsh, and can actually cause more harm than good.
 However, there are some mild drain cleaners you can utilize if manual cleaning has not done any good.
 For suggestions on what chemicals should be used, speak with a Commercial Service technician.

 Common problem #2: Dirty and/or smelly

 An upside of this garbage disposal problem is that it is relatively inexpensive and easier to do – you just might get a little dirty!
 There are two parts to keep in mind when addressing this problem.